AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/setup-tam/account-insight-plug-in-overview.md

 ---
 unique-page-id: 12979282
-description: Account Insight Plug-in Overview - Marketo Docs - Product Documentation
+description: "[!DNL Account Insight] Plug-in Overview - Marketo Docs - Product Documentation"
-title: Account Insight Plug-in Overview
+title: "[!DNL Account Insight] Plug-in Overview"
 exl-id: 0306f82d-43c8-44eb-943f-f7f01279b844
 ---
-# Account Insight Plug-in Overview {#account-insight-plug-in-overview}
+# [!DNL Account Insight] Plug-in Overview {#account-insight-plug-in-overview}

-Account Insight is a Chrome plug-in that surfaces actionable TAM and account insights to your sales teams, allowing them to engage accounts more effectively.
+[!DNL Account Insight] is a [!DNL Chrome] plug-in that surfaces actionable TAM and account insights to your sales teams, allowing them to engage accounts more effectively.

 >[!AVAILABILITY]
 >
->Account Insight is included for all customers who have both TAM and Marketo Sales Insight.
-For customers who only have TAM, Account Insight is available as a purchased add-on.
-Each customer is limited to 250 Account Insight seats.
+>[!DNL Account Insight] is included for all customers who have both TAM and [!DNL Marketo Sales Insight].
+For customers who only have TAM, [!DNL Account Insight] is available as a purchased add-on.
+Each customer is limited to 250 [!DNL Account Insight] seats.
 Please contact your sales rep for details.
 It is not available to customers who do not have TAM.

 >[!CAUTION]
 >
->The Account Insight plug-in will not work in subscriptions that have [SSO-only](/help/marketo/product-docs/administration/additional-integrations/restrict-user-login-to-sso-only.md) (single sign-on) enabled.
+>The [!DNL Account Insight] plug-in will not work in subscriptions that have [SSO-only](/help/marketo/product-docs/administration/additional-integrations/restrict-user-login-to-sso-only.md) (single sign-on) enabled.

 >[!CAUTION]
 >
 >CRM context works for Salesforce when launching the plug-in from an Account, Lead or Contact.
 CRM context will not work for Dynamics when launching the plug-in from an Account, Lead or Contact.
-For Dynamics users, we recommend using the Account Insight plug-in.
+For Dynamics users, we recommend using the [!DNL Account Insight] plug-in.

 ## Named Accounts {#named-accounts}